Tanvirul-swe/RandomDiceNumber/README.md

 # Random dice number

-It's a basic practice for some general topic like random function countainer Expeand and some others.
+It's a basic practice for some general topics like random function and some widgets like container, Expand, padding, stateful widget, and some others.

 ## Getting Started